 Note that we have complex conjugate roots of the auxiliary equation.
 That's important.
 When we have complex conjugate roots \(\raise 0.2pt{p\pm qi\small,}\) the general solution of the differential equation is always of the form:

-Like the previous three examples, this is a second order linear differential equation, but this time the right hand side is not zero, so it is non-homogeneous.
+Like the previous three examples, this is a second-order linear differential equation, but this time the right hand side is not zero, so it is non-homogeneous.

 We start by solving the related homogeneous equation.
 Its general solution is known as the complementary function, and it forms part of the general solution of the original non-homogeneous equation.